A Travel Price Comparison for Families, Couples, and Backpackers Santiago vs. San Diego for Vacations, Tours, and Honeymoons

 For many visitors and locals alike, San Diego is a paradise.
 Located in southern California, not far from Los Angeles, it has the perfect climate, wonderful beaches, and a culturally rich environment.
 It's surrounded by beautiful landscape and has a strong focus on wildlife conservation and eco-friendly living.
 Home to about 1.3 million residents, it is California's second largest city.
 It also has many universities, a large tech industry, and a thriving economy.
 Despite its size, many people perceive San Diego as a slower, more relaxed city with a pleasant vibe away from the chaos of a large city.

-For some great organized tour ideas, see The Best Romantic Tours for Couples in Chile, The Best Luxury Tours to Chile, The Best G Adventures Tours to United States of America, and The Best One-Week (7-Day) Tours from Las Vegas.
+For some great organized tour ideas, see The Best One Week (7-Day) Tours in Chile, The Best 2-Week Tours in Chile, The Best G Adventures Tours to United States of America, and The Best One-Week (7-Day) Tours from Las Vegas.

 Which place is cheaper, San Diego or Santiago?